Code-Institute-Submissions/molineux-freestyle-taekwondo/README.md

  7. [Google Fonts](https://fonts.google.com/) - For font styles.

  7. [Slack](https://slack.com/intl/en-gb/) - For the various different channels with different information pinned, even in information is not used, it is still helpful to learn.

+ ## Acknowlegement

+ I would like to give a massive thank you to Adegbenga Adeye for all the help and advice he has given throught the milestone.
+ I would like to give thanks to Code Institute tutors that helped throughout the course getting to this milestone.